Learn languages naturally with fresh, real content!

 Explore By Region

-In early 2026, a new generation of American singer-songwriters is reviving protest music in response to national tensions, inspired by icons like Woody Guthrie and Joan Baez.
+In early 2026, a new generation of American singer-songwriters is reviving protest music in response to national tensions, influenced by icons such as Woody Guthrie and Joan Baez.

-Following the fatal shooting of two Minneapolis residents by federal agents, artists including Joseph Terrell, Jesse Welles, and Bryan Andrews have released songs criticizing ICE, President Donald Trump’s immigration policies, and the militarization of law enforcement.
+Following the fatal shooting of two Minneapolis residents by federal agents, artists such as Joseph Terrell, Jesse Welles, and Bryan Andrews have released songs condemning ICE, President Donald Trump's immigration policies, and the militarization of police.

-Tracks like “Genuine American Hero” and “Join ICE” gained millions of views on TikTok and Instagram, fueling calls to abolish ICE.
+Tracks like "Genuine American Hero" and "Join ICE" have received millions of views on TikTok and Instagram, fueling calls to abolish ICE.